Pre commercial thinning. Photo: Marie Birkl. Foto: Marie Birkl

 Area with forest management plan

-There are marginal changes between years of the estimated area with forest management plan.
+There are marginal changes between years of the estimated area with a forest management plan.
 The statistical margin of error means that there is no guaranteed difference between the years.

 Margin of error is published together with the results in the statistical database of Swedish Forest Agency.